 Payday loans have high interest rates and are generally structured to be paid in one lump sum, rather than small installments over a period of time.

 Loan amounts depend on minimum and maximum amounts allowed by your state, but vary between $100 to $1,000.
 A common maximum limit is $500.
-You loan amount also depends on each lender’s policies and how much you are approved for.
+Your loan amount also depends on each lender’s policies and how much you are approved to borrow.

 Loans typically have very high interest rates.
 We commonly see a $15 charge per each $100 borrowed.
-This is is a 400 percent APR.
+This is is a 400 percent annual percentage rate (APR).